telephone call

 Snaking Cost

-• Average Range: $125 – $250
+• Average Range: $125–$250

 • Best for small, isolated clogs

-Is Hydrojetting Safe for All Pipes?
+Is Hydro Jetting Safe for All Pipes?

-We recommend hydro jetting for modern plumbing systems especially those with PVC, copper, or updated cast iron.
+We recommend hydro jetting for modern plumbing systems, especially those with PVC, copper, or updated cast iron.

 That said, homes with clay, orangeburg, or severely aged lines may need caution.
-That’s why we always perform a camera inspection first to assess the system’s condition.
+That's why we always perform a camera inspection first to assess the system's condition.
+Neither hydro jetting nor snaking repairs structural defects like a collapsed pipe or a bad offset β€” if the camera inspection finds those issues, the fix is a repair or replacement, not a cleaning method.

 What Hydro Jetting Actually Removes